bjpop/gurita/docs/_sources/bar.rst.txt

 Bar plots can be plotted for numerical features and optionally grouped by categorical features.

-If no categorical feature is specified, a single column bar plot will be generated showing the mean of the numerical feature.
+If no categorical feature is specified, a single column bar plot will be generated showing a summary (mean by default) of the numerical feature.

 .. note::